 Background and Identification

 The HP Notebook 15g is a notebook laptop computer produced by Hewlett-Packard with a 15.6-inch display.
-The 15g line includes various model numbers, including 14g-ad101tu, 15g-dr0006tx, 15g-br007tx, and 15g-br106tx.
-A notebook laptop also called a netbook, is a relatively inexpensive, light-weight, energy-efficient form of laptop computers.
+The 15g line includes various model numbers such as 15g-dr0006tx, 15g-br007tx, and 15g-br106tx.
+A notebook laptop, also called a netbook, is a relatively inexpensive, light-weight, energy-efficient form of laptop computer.
 Netbooks are suited for wireless communication and Internet access.

 The range of HP laptops runs wide, but they almost universally share the encircled ‘hp’ logo on the top case, with the most prominent exception being the Omen line, which sports VooDoo’s “Tribal Mask” logo (HP acquired the high-performance laptop company VooDooPC in 2006).